kharysharpe/laravel-secrets-client-demo/README.md

 `SECRETS_SERVER_URL` points to the Laravel Secrets server (use HTTPS in production)

-`SECRETS_PUBLIC_KEY` public key generated on Laravel Secrets server
+`SECRETS_PUBLIC_KEY` path to public key generated on Laravel Secrets server

 `SECRETS_SERVER_TOKEN` token generated on Laravel Secrets server